claurier/custom-image-generator/README.md

 A project about using a base model for images and fine tuning it with an image dataset.

-The first use-case is to generate comic strip for a comic author.
+The first use-case is to generate comic strips for a comic author.

-He provides all his images so the model can learn about his style.
+He provides all his images so the model can learn his style.